mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ### `Config` and other constants

-This contains the different configurations that we'd use throughout our code.
-This would include things like the model parameters, seed number, and features to perform selective feature engineering, among others.
+This contains the different configurations that used throughout our code.
+This includes things like the model parameters, seed number, and features to perform selective feature engineering, among others.

 ### `Model`

-These are the classes that contain the implementation of ML models that we used in achieving our score.
+These are the classes that contain the implementation of ML(tree-booster) models that we used in achieving our score.
 These models are wrapped in the classes:
 - `LGBModel` - which contains the implementation of the [lightGBM](https://lightgbm.readthedocs.io/en/latest/) that is used as our base model
 - `CatBoostModel` - which contains the implementation of the [CatBoost](https://catboost.ai/) model that is stacked on top of the base model